 The wide range of ecosystems, landscape, plant, and animal life in Oz goes way beyond “beaches and bush,” making study abroad in Australia a truly educational experience every minute.
 Geology, anthropology, archaeology, natural resources, botany, oceanography, and zoology majors especially find studying in Australia to be one of the best educational and career decisions they ever made.

-The Merry Old Land Of Oz.
 Of course, the bit about stunning beaches and great surf is true.
 But venture away from the shoreline in Queensland and New South Wales, and you’ll find rainforests with trees over 70 meters tall.
 Travel to South Australia and you’ll find rolling hills and great treks, along with copious vineyards.
 In northeastern Victoria you’ll find incredible mountain views, even some with snow.
 Western Australia boasts a wealth of natural resources, including coal, zinc, and gold, making it one of several major mining locations in Australia.

 If you’re seeking the heat, it’s to the Northern Territory you go.
 Alice Springs is home to Ayer’s Rock.
 The massive red sandstone rock formation is considered sacred to the Aboriginal people of the area, who call it Uluru, “rock island.”
 One of the world’s largest monoliths, it’s the centerpiece of a land dotted with ancient paintings, caves, springs, and water holes.